viviankaun/Postgres/README.md

-# Files I updated
+# Files I updated:

-11. sql_queries.py :  We should read raw data first, then we have a business logical idea to design data modeling.
+1. sql_queries.py :  We should read raw data first, then we have a business logical idea to design data modeling.
-    (A) Avoid error:
+    (A).
+Avoid error:
-         -If there is a  duplicate key,  the Do nothing -> ON CONFLICT (song_id) DO NOTHING;
+         1.If there is a  duplicate key,  the Do nothing -> ON CONFLICT (song_id) DO NOTHING;
-         -If user_id is duplicate, example  updlate   the level of the user to paid  --> ON CONFLICT (user_id) DO UPDATE SET level=EXCLUDED.level
+         1.If user_id is duplicate, example  updlate   the level of the user to paid  --> ON CONFLICT (user_id) DO UPDATE SET level=EXCLUDED.level

 12. etl.py :